 295-297 Beacon, the Hotel Royal apartments, was designed by architect Samuel D. Kelley and built in 1885-1886 by L. P. Soule, builder, for George H. Brooks.
 He is shown as the owner on the original building permit application, dated October 3, 1885, and on the final building inspection report, dated December 2, 1886.

 295-297 Beacon was built on two parcels of land.
 George Brooks acquired the parcel to the west, a 30 foot wide lot at the corner of Beacon and Exeter, on July 3, 1885, from real estate dealer Samuel Horatio Whitwell, who had acquired the land from the Commonwealth of Massachusetts on June 30, 1885.
-George Brooks acquired the 24 foot wide lot to the east on August 13, 1885, from dry goods merchant Eben Dyer Jordan, co-founder of the firm of Jordan, Marsh & Company, who had acquired the land from the Commonwealth on June 30, 1885.
-In both cases, the land originally had been sold by the Commonwealth at its public sale on November 26, 1866.
-Samuel Whitwell and Eben Jordan either were the successful bidders at that time or acquired the right to purchase the land from the successful bidders, but in either case did not complete the transaction until they had a buyer to whom they could sell it.
+George Brooks acquired the 24 foot lot to the east on August 13, 1885, from dry goods merchant Eben Dyer Jordan, co-founder of Jordan, Marsh & Company, who also had acquired the land from the Commonwealth on June 30, 1885.
+The land originally had been sold by the Commonwealth at its public auction on November 26, 1866.
+Charles Pope had been the successful bidder for the corner lot, and had subsequently sold or transferred his right to purchase it.
+Eben Jordan had been the successful bidder for the lot next to the corner, along with six other 24 foot lots to the east.

 Click here for an index to the deeds for 295-297 Beacon.

 George H. Brooks was a real estate investor, having formerly been a retail clothing merchant in Boston and then a wholesale liquor dealer in Cincinnati.